 - Graduating Students:

-Congratulations Fall Graduates!
+Congratulations SPRING Graduates!
 Thank you for a great semester of work!

 - Maintaining Work Eligibility:

-Students must resolve any administrative holds (negative service indicators) by December 22, 2015 to continue working after Fall Finals.
+Students must resolve any administrative holds (negative service indicators) by May 20, 2016 to continue working after SPRING Finals.

 - Looking for a Part-Time job?
 Please visit the new PART-TIME OFF-CAMPUS JOB database.
 Local employers will be posting part-time openings weekly.
 Click on Employment Opportunities to access the database.